loubuns/fifth-dimension/README.md

 # fifth-dimension

+this repository has been archived as it no longer works + has not been used in a long time

+[archived on Dec/03/2023]
 the fifth dimension - a place no one has ever stepped foot in. do you dare be the first?
 THIS PROJECT HAS BEEN FINISHED ON 1/04/23
 I'M SO THANKFUL